SanjaySodani/webScrapping-Ecommerce/README.md

-## There 2 branches separating frontend and backend
+## There are 2 branches separating frontend and backend